 Range of motion of her neck was normal and pain free without referral to either arm.
 Kemp's test for a facet syndrome was negative, as was the cervical compression test for a suspected disc injury; Phalen's and the Reversed procedures for Carpal Tunnel were negative.

 Ranges of motion of the shoulders were normal.

 The Upper Limb Tension test for a tethered nerve root was negative, and all neurological tests were negative.

 There was no pain in the Pronator teres muscles in the forearm, almost always painful in Carpal tunnel syndrome.

-At this stage, I was at loss.
-What is wrong with this lady?
+At that stage, I was at a loss.
+What was wrong with the lady?
 Then I did Adson's test and immediately struck gold.
 On the left, there was distinct diminution of the radial pulse when she turned her head to the left, extended her neck and took in a deep breath.
 The pulse returned when she returned her head to the neutral position, and breathed normally.

-On the right, for the first time in my whole clinical life, I COULD DETECT ABSOLUTELY NO RADIAL PULSE.
-ZILCH!
-So it was impossible to do Adson's test which is dependent on a healthy radial pulse.
+On the right, for the first time in my whole clinical life, I could detect absolutely no radial pulse; zilch.
+So it was impossible to do Adson's test which is dependent on a normal radial pulse.

 I ordered new X-rays.

 CERVICAL RIB CaseFile: Consult 2